 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 - With a sharp paring knife cut the vanilla beans down the middle.
-Then cut the beans in half.
 Place the beans in the clean bottle.
 Pour in vodka.
 Seal the bottle, and store in a cool, dark place.
-Let the vanilla extract age for at least 6-weeks before using, occasionally shaking the bottle.
+Let the vanilla extract age for at least 8-weeks before using, occasionally shaking the bottle.
+(See Tip 4)

 - Note: When the vanilla extract gets low, add more vodka to the bottle.

 - It’s important to use unflavored vodka.
 Also, you don’t need to use an expensive vodka.
 If desired, you could use bourbon, rum or brandy in place of the vodka.